solisoares/therapy-aid-tool/README.md

 <a name="custom-usage"></a>
 ### Custom Usage
+By default, Therapy Aid Tool uses a model fine-tunned from YOLOv5s model on a 256x256 image size, that can be accessed [here](https://github.com/solisoares/therapy-aid-nn/releases/tag/v1.0.0).

-To change which YOLOv5 model and image size you want to make detections with, adjust the `detect.cfg` file accordingly.
+To change which model you want to make detections with, there are three options:

+#### Adjust the `detect.cfg` file

-This file specifies the location of the model weights and the image size (it's recommended that the size is the same one YOLO was trained).
+`detect.cfg` file specifies the location of the default model weights and the default image size (it's recommended that the size is the same one YOLO was trained).
 You can generate new weights for your dataset or use the ones in the therapy-aid-nn v1.0.0 release (they are commented in the detect.cfg file)

 In short, do this: